-THE ABOLITION OF GOD
+THE GOD EVERYONE KNOWS

 ____________________________________________

 By the dawn of the twentieth century, few who thought themselves intelligent any longer believed in the immortality of the soul, or in sin, or grace or redemption, the resurrection, or in much else that is Christian.
-These fables were left behind as the outgrown toys, set aside as the amusements of humanity’s infancy and childhood.
-The Christian faith had now been exposed as a fraud, as an illusion.
-Those who still preach its truth can no longer be mistaken, but must be telling deliberate lies.
-So we are told.
-God is dead; God has died.
-This was the verdict of the German philosopher, Friedrich Nietzsche.
-In saying this, He was not saying that God does not exist, nor was he saying necessarily that he did not believe in God.
-In proclaiming the death of God, Nietzsche was describing the particular stage reached by western civilisation.
-We have matured; we have outgrown all need of God.
+These fables were left behind as outgrown toys, set aside as the amusements of humanity’s infancy and childhood.
+The Christian faith had now been exposed as a fraud, as a delusion.
+Those who still preach its truth can no longer be mistaken, but must surely be telling deliberate lies.

 In Nietzsche’s ‘Thus Spake Zarathustra’, when Zarathustra leaves his solitude to walk among men, he comes across an old man who calls upon him to honour God in his song.
 Zarathustra laughs to himself and says, “How is it possible!
 The old man … hasn’t heard the news, that God is dead.”
 The death of God had brought liberation for him and for all mankind.
 We have all ‘come of age’.
-We can govern our own affairs and have no need of the crutch that belief in God once provided.
+We can govern our own affairs and have no need of the crutch that a belief in God once provided.

 God – according to the German philosopher, Feuerbach – God is just a bit of wishful thinking on our part.
 We invented Him because we felt we needed such a Being.
 God did not create man, no, man created God.
 How stupid to get it the wrong way round!
-In opening decade the 20th century Thomas Hardy wrote his poem, A Plaint to Man.
+In opening decade of the 20th century Thomas Hardy wrote his poem, A Plaint to Man.
 Speaking on behalf of God, he asks…

 Wherefore, O Man, did there come to you